Orthodox Tewahedo biblical canon: Broader canon

-The Ethiopic Didascalia, or Didesqelya, is a book of Church order in 43 chapters, distinct from the Didascalia Apostolorum, but similar to books I–VII of the Apostolic Constitutions, where it most likely originates.
-Ethiopic Clement should not be confused with 1 Clement or 2 Clement.
+A book of Church order in 43 chapters, distinct from the Didascalia Apostolorum, but similar to books I–VII of the Apostolic Constitutions, where it most likely originates.

 The broader canon seems to have been created by Ethiopian scholars commenting on the Fetha Negest law code, which says that the canon contains 81 books, but only lists 73.
 The additional eight books were those presumed to be missing from the list.

 List of books in the Orthodox Tewahedo Bible

 In the Old Testament

 List of Old Testament books in the Orthodox Tewahedo Bible: